bids-standard/bids-specification/src/derivatives/05-functional-derivatives.md

 The `"TR"` sampling frequency serves to indicate that no resampling is needed to use the series as a regressor for BOLD data, including BOLD series with non-uniform sampling, such as clustered sparse acquisition.
-`StartTime` is assumed to be 0 and therefore not mandatory.
+`StartTime` is assumed to be 0 and therefore OPTIONAL.
 Additionally, because time series TSV files have column headers, the `Columns` field is omitted.